Moving towards equality

 - work with the Australian Government on what women and girls need in Queensland.

 We know economic security is an ongoing concern for women.
 We’ve made progress in the last 5 years, but there's much more to do.
-You can read more about the 13 commitments we’ve made to improve economic security for women in the Queensland Women’s Strategy 2022–27 [PDF 3883.96 KB].
+By taking real action, we are working towards a future where every woman in Queensland has the opportunity to thrive - economically, socially, and safely.

 Stories about Queensland women